Special notice to remove director template

 What else do I need to know?

 Under section 168 of the Companies Act 2006, shareholders can remove a director by passing an ordinary resolution at a general meeting.
 This decision cannot be made by written resolution.
-The shareholder(s) proposing the removal must give the company special notice of their intention.
-The Articles of Association cannot override this statutory process.
+The shareholder proposing the removal must give formal notice to the company.
+The Articles of Association cannot override this statutory process or change the notice periods required for the process.

 The special notice may also propose appointing a new director to replace the one being removed.

 Being removed as a director does not affect employment rights, but it may lead to legal claims, such as wrongful dismissal.
-If the removed director is also a shareholder, they may claim unfair prejudice under the Companies Act 2006—particularly in quasi-partnerships, where they expected to be involved in management.
-If the claim succeeds, the Court may order other shareholders to buy their shares at fair value.
+If the removed director is also a shareholder, they may claim unfair prejudice under the Companies Act 2006 – particularly in quasi-partnerships, where they expected to be involved in management.
+If the claim succeeds, the court may order other shareholders to buy their shares at fair value.

 When do I use this document?